13 November 2019

 STEP 5: TAKE YOUR RESEARCH WHEREVER YOU GO

 Whenever changes are made to a file in the Cloud account, it is automatically synchronised to the server, where it will be further synchronised to other connected devices.
 If you are without an internet connection at the time, this synchronisation is automatically deferred until you are connected again.
-This is a very powerful yet simple setup and one I highly recommend.
-As mentioned above, I use Dropbox.com, a paid account costing around £79 per year.
+This is a very powerful yet simple setup.
 Office 365 users should have OneDrive included in their package, which works in much the same way.
 Both offer a free version, with reduced storage space.

-Being able to access my Cloud-based files from anywhere, means that the next time I visit an archive or a family member, I know all of my research is available, just a few taps away.
+Being able to access Cloud-based files from anywhere, means that the next time you visit an archive or a family member, you'll know all of your research is available, just a few taps away.

 Paul Carter is a genealogist and technologist living on the south coast of England.
-As technical lead for Name and Place, the online database app for one-name studies, one-place studies and local history societies, I am working on the exciting technology due to launch late November 2019.
+He is technical lead for Name and Place, the online database app for one-name studies, one-place studies and local history societies.